Crime Scene Photography - Basic

 This is an intensive 40 hour hands on photography class that teaches the student how to use their department issued DSLR camera equipment.
 Students will learn to be confident using the equipment at crime scenes, searches and accident scenes in a variety of environments.
 This class is taught at a beginner’s level of basic photography fundamentals.
 This course has many different practical shooting assignments which are indoors and outdoors with one nighttime assignment.

-To register for the course, contact your Training Manager to assign the training to you via LMS or complete the application under "Required Forms".
+To register for the course, contact your Training Manager to assign the training to you via the Learning Management System (LMS).

 Upcoming classes are listed below.
 Registration does not guarantee acceptance into the class.
 Selections will be completed four weeks prior to the class; those accepted into the class will receive a notification at that time.

 If classes are full, or not available, please complete the Course Interest Survey.
 This is not a waiting list, but instead helps us see if there is enough interest to create another class.
 If we schedule a session, we will contact everyone who has completed the survey and request that registration be completed.